How to Make an Easy Homemade All-Natural Deodorant | Without Baking Soda

 - If you find the deodorant too soft, store it in the refrigerator for a slightly firmer texture, or add one tablespoon of beeswax extra.
 If it’s too hard, keep it at room temperature or add a touch more coconut oil during the preparation.

 - Some people may experience a transition period when switching to natural deodorants, where your body adjusts to the new product.
 During this time, you may sweat more or notice some odor.
 This is entirely normal and should resolve within a few days to a couple of weeks.
-If it doesn’t you can detox your armpits using 1 tbsp bentonite clay and 1 tsp apple cider vinegar, as said before.
+If it doesn’t you can detox your armpits.

 - Before using the deodorant regularly, perform a patch test on a small area of your skin to ensure you have no adverse reactions to the ingredients.